redbilledpanda/VMWareHomeLab/README.md

         },
 ```

-Next, unless you have a properly configured DNS server, set it to the loopback address like so:
+Next, unless you have a properly configured DNS server, set it to the loopback address like so (skip the hint, of course):
 ```json
         "network": {
             "ip_family": "ipv4",